SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.bios.md

 **Type:** void

 Set params action, sets the blockchain parameters.
-By tuning these parameters, various degrees of customization can be achieved.
+By adjusting these parameters, multiple variations of customization can be achieved.

 Parameter Name | Description
 --- | ---